nedredmond/gh-role/README.md

 ### Organization

 Note that role names returned do not match [the documentation on organization roles](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization#about-organization-roles).
-"Owners" have the `ADMIN` role, and all others, regardless of individual permissions, have the `MEMBER` role.
-Does not include roles for Enterprise organizations, such as "Billing Manager".
+"Owners" have the `admin` role; the other two are `member` and `billing_manager`.
+See [the response schema](https://docs.github.com/en/rest/orgs/members#get-organization-membership-for-a-user) for more details..

+#### Team

+Team roles include `maintainer` and `member`.
+See [the response schema](https://docs.github.com/en/rest/teams/members#get-team-membership-for-a-user) for more details.

 ## Flags

 - __`-h`__ Prints available flags and usage to the CLI.
 - __`-r`__ The repo to check roles on.
 Defaults to the current repo.
 - __`-o`__ The org to check roles on.
 If blank, defaults to repo check.
+- __`-t`__ The team for which to check roles.
+Only valid in combination with org flag.
 - __`-f`__ Prints a friendly message instead of the machine-readable role.
   - i.e., `User has admin role in nedredmond/gh-role.`
 - After any flags, list the roles you want to verify, separated by spaces.
 If none are provided, the command will print your current role instead.